Windshield Wiper Systems

 4 =Fastspeed wipe, plus Wash

 Sources of external materials are attributed.
 Otherwise, this page is Copyright © 2008-2018, Ronald Kwas.
-The terms Bosch, Electrolux, Autolite/Prestolite, SWF, Hella, National Instruments, and Volvo are used for reference only.
+The terms Bosch, Electrolux, Autolite/Prestolite, SWF, Hella, National Instruments, and Volvo are all used for reference only.
 I have no affiliation with any of these companies, other than to try to keep their products (including my vacuum cleaner) working for me, and to help other enthusiasts try to do the same.
-The results presented here are from my own experience, and can be used (or not, and used strictly for your amusement!) at your discretion.
+The results presented here are from my own experience, and carefully considered opinion, and can be used (or not, and ridiculed, and used strictly for your amusement, and laughed at around the water-cooler!) at your discretion.
 As with any recipe, your results may vary, and are, and will always be, in charge of your knuckles and future!

 As always, if you can supply corrections, or additional objective information or experience, I will consider it, and consider working it into the next revision of this article...along with likely the odd metaphor and maybe wise-a** comment.
 You are welcome to use the information here in good health, and for your own non-commercial purposes, but if you reprint or otherwise republish this article, you must give credit to the author or link back to the SwEm site as the source.
 If you don’t, you’re just a lazy, scum sucking plagiarist...the Boston Globe wants you!